dexter808/Compare_CPP_Programs/README.md

 I wrote this in 2019 back when spojtoolkit was working.
 The toolkit doesnt work now so this has also become rogue.I hope it comes back.
-I am uploading this just because it was too much usefull for me back at the time and also because I dont have anything else to uploat here.
+I am uploading this just because it was too much usefull for me back at the time and also because I dont have anything else to upload here.

 ----------------------------ABOUT---------------------------------